 Canon 6D Mark II versus Olympus E-M1

-The Canon EOS 6D Mark II and the Olympus OM-D E-M1 are two enthusiast cameras that were announced, respectively, in June 2017 and September 2013.
+The Canon EOS 6D Mark II and the Olympus OM-D E-M1 are two enthusiast cameras that were revealed to the public, respectively, in June 2017 and September 2013.
 The 6D Mark II is a DSLR, while the E-M1 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D Mark II) and a Four Thirds sensor.
 The Canon has a resolution of 26 megapixel, whereas the Olympus provides 15.9 MP.

-An illustration of the physical size and weight of the Canon 6D Mark II and the Olympus E-M1 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Olympus E-M1.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 is notably smaller (24 percent) than the Canon 6D Mark II.
 Moreover, the E-M1 is substantially lighter (35 percent) than the 6D Mark II.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (6D Mark II) and the Micro Four Thirds Lens Catalog (E-M1).
 Mirrorless cameras, such as the E-M1, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.